gasawase/BookHarbour/README.md

 - reorganize to MVC schema for efficiency and cleanliness
 - make more customizations to the style of the actual books and reading experience (maybe find a way to use the original stylesheet??)
 - tracking read and unread books
+- split the chapters into pages so the text goes to the next page rather than is scrollable
+- maybe convert from SwiftUI to UIKit?

 ----KNOWN BUGS----